SherifRizk/DWH_Project_Gravity_Bookstore/README.md

    - Added a dynamic date dimension, allowing us to track changes over time for a more comprehensive analysis.

 5. **SSIS Data Population:**
-   - Crafted a seamless SSIS project, ensuring a smooth transfer of data from 'gravity_books' to our new 'gravity_books_dwh.'
+   - Crafted a seamless SSIS project, ensuring a smooth data transfer from 'gravity_books' to our new 'gravity_books_dwh.'

 6. **SSAS Cube Exploration:**
    - Currently working on the SSAS project (multidimensional mode), focusing on delivering a user-friendly cube browsing experience.